Unit rationale, description and aim

 Assessment strategy and rationale

 Assessments in this units are designed to replicate contemporary industry practice in data design projects.
 In these environments data scientist will be required to evaluate and synthesise evidence to develop projects to support the needs of clients.
-Consequently, students begin this process with a literature review which assists them to acquire the skills of developing a broad picture of current evidence to inform project development.
-Following this, assessment 2 asks them to generate specific research questions and form a preliminary hypothesis.
-The third assessment requires students to compare their hypothesis with initial evidence outputs generated from the project.
-Finally, for assessment 4, students will continue to develop their skills of reflection and project refinement through development of a plan to complete the analysis (in data science project B) and report on risks and mitigation strategies to inform future directions of the project.
+Consequently, students begin this process with a literature review which assists them to acquire the skills of developing a broad picture of current evidence to inform project development and from this generate specific research questions and form a preliminary hypothesis.
+The second assessment requires students to compare their hypothesis with initial evidence outputs generated from the project.
+Finally, for assessment three, students will continue to develop their skills of reflection and project refinement through development of a plan to complete the analysis (in data science project B) and report on risks and mitigation strategies to inform future directions of the project.
 Students must pass this assessment to pass the unit.
 Formative feedback will be provided to students to allow iterative development of their project plan.
 In mirroring workplace practice and using a project-based approach, this assessment authentically represents requirements of them in the workplace and supports work readiness.

 To pass the unit, students must demonstrate achievement of every unit learning outcome and obtain a minimum mark of 50%